-From Monday 18 May, Palazzo Fava presents to the public the exhibition dedicated to one of the greatest masterpieces of the Italian Renaissance: the Griffoni Polyptych by Francesco del Cossa and Ercole de’ Roberti.
+“The Rediscovery of a Masterpiece” is an extraordinary exhibition, a completely exceptional event because it brings back to the city of Bologna one of the most important and original works of the Italian Renaissance: the Griffoni Polyptych by Francesco del Cossa and Ercole de’ Roberti.

 Your safety is our priority.